xiduzo/portfolio_astro/src/content/portfolio/livestock.md

 _Problem_
 <span>
     Can we simplify the concept of blockchain so that it's accessible to everyone?
-Bitcoin emerged in 2009 when the global financial crisis had left a profound impact on society.<br/><br/>
+Bitcoin emerged in 2009 when the global financial crisis had left a profound impact on society.<br aria-hidden="true"/><br aria-hidden="true"/>
     The technology that underpins Bitcoin is called blockchain, which initially began as a way to offer an alternative to the traditional financial system.
 However, blockchain has gradually been adopted by the financial sector.
-    <br/><br/>
+    <br aria-hidden="true"/><br aria-hidden="true"/>
     <a href="https://networkcultures.org" target="_blank">The Institute of Network Cultures</a> is researching how cryptocurrency wallets can be designed to help more people understand the impact of blockchain technology.
 Their aim is to determine what constitutes good or bad wallet design.
 </span>

 ![mind map research into blockchain and wallets](/portfolio/livestock/mindmap.png)

 _Challenge_
 The blockchain and cryptocurrencies can be complex and difficult to understand.
-Because of its global influence it's important to make them accessible for discussion and use.<br/> <br/>
+Because of its global influence it's important to make them accessible for discussion and use.<br aria-hidden="true"/> <br aria-hidden="true"/>
 Potential users face many options for currencies, wallets, and services and require knowledge to avoid errors.

 ![A selection of screens of the livestock application](/portfolio/livestock/screens.png)